Mentorship &

 Single Mentoring Session

 Mentoring sessions are intended to provide ongoing support for you and your writing over a longer period of time.
-A single session allows you to meet your mentor and to share and discuss your writing.
+A single session allows you to meet with your mentor, explore your project and discuss your writing.

 Includes: